1

 6

 • I agree with this answer but would like to add that when you are in business for yourself, it is probably best to get a CPA, unless you know a good deal about taxes.
-Aug 3, 2012 at 13:59
+Commented Aug 3, 2012 at 13:59

 • 1

 @user4358 If the business is small, it is possible to manage without a CPA even for people who don't know a good deal about taxes.
 There are several user-friendly software packages available for managing small businesses, and tax return preparation software packages that integrate with the accounting packages to make life easier for the small business owner.
-Aug 3, 2012 at 14:47
+Commented Aug 3, 2012 at 14:47

 • I do agree, but I have found it much easier to ask a CPA about what qualifies as a fixed asset and what expenses can be written off versus a piece of software.
 I think it depends on the complexity of your business, how confident you are with taxes, and how much you are willing to spend.
-Aug 3, 2012 at 14:51
+Commented Aug 3, 2012 at 14:51

 • I know several people who thought they could do as Dilip said.
 At least until the IRS came knocking on their door.
 Get a CPA, if you are really small it won't cost much because they won't have much to do.
 As you get bigger it'll cost more but then that's a good thing, because it means your business is growing.
 You should be spending your time managing and marketing your business, not bookkeeping.
 I'm sure you will lose out on far more money by spending your time bookkeeping when you could have been out getting more business instead than how much you'd pay a CPA.